magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/index.md

 ### Example

-Let&#39;s assume an example where temperature and humidity upload frequency attributes are updated via ThingsBoard REST API and you would like to push this update to an external MQTT broker (TTN, Mosquitto, AWS IoT, etc.).
+Let&#39;s assume an example where temperature and humidity upload frequency attributes are updated via IoT Hub REST API and you would like to push this update to an external MQTT broker (TTN, Mosquitto, AWS IoT, etc.).
 You may also want to include the "firmwareVersion" attribute value that was configured long time ago and is not present in this particular request.
 The topic to push the update should contain the device name.